 Dubbed ‘the land of a thousand hills’, Rwanda is considered the Switzerland of Africa for its towering mountains.
 Home to unusual wildlife, magnificent birds and endangered species, a Rwanda safari offers an underrated experience.

 The country has climbed out from under the shadows of its somber history and is now offering its spectacular beauty to visitors.
 Besides the unique landscape and interesting fauna and flora, you will find something uncommon here: peace.

 The Rwandan national parks are absent of crowds and the claustrophobia you will feel in other parks across Africa.
 There’s no need to race other vehicles to get the best observation spot and sightings won’t be spoiled by the background noise of engines and camera clicks.
 This makes Rwanda the ideal place to take your next romantic getaway or family trip to Africa.

 Gorilla treks, boat safaris, endemic bird species, and unprecedented natural scenery — these are just some of the reasons why a Rwanda safari should be next on your bucket list.
 Read on to discover this country’s exciting parks, safari options, and gorilla trekking adventures.

-Are you a keen birder, looking to chase after colorful native species?
+Are you eager for some bird watching, looking to chase after colorful native species?
 Or do you want to adventure into the depths of the jungles looking for wild gorilla families?
 Rwanda has a few incredible national parks and protected areas to sate your every safari desire.

 Uniquely located on the ridge which divides the Congo and Nile rivers, this national park is a wonderland of rich biodiversity.
 It encompasses and protects East Africa’s largest area of montane forest.